-The camp is located in the midst of the Big 5 Balule Nature Reserve.
+Antares Bush Camp is a small exclusive bush camp set within the open system of the Greater Kruger National Park.
+In the northern section of the Balule Nature Reserve is an area of land that had its origins in small scale agriculture.
 Balule is a 60 000 Ha nature reserve made up of several regions of which Grietjie is one of the founding members.
 The reserve is bordered to the north by the town of Phalaborwa and in the south by Hoedspruit.
 To the east lie the Klaserie and Timbavati reserves and the Kruger National Park, while in the west the R40 National road creates a logical boundary that has effectively become the western boundary of the Greater Kruger National Park.

+With the reserve part of the open system now we can boast almost all the game species that you could expect to find in the Kruger National Park, although species such as eland, roan antelope and a few others are highly unlikely to be encountered due to their habitat preferences.
+Our bird list is close to 300 species and rarities such as Pel’s fishing owl, African finfoot and a few other could be seen along the river.
 Regular sightings of elephant and lions occur at the waterhole just in front of the camp along with a large variety of general game and birdlife.
+With the development of Umgede hide at the water’s edge there is a great opportunity to get close to the action.
 With free Wi-Fi available throughout the camp, our guests will have the luxury of being able to video their favourite sightings and send them home to their jealous families and friends.